-The duties of the Audit Committee include (i) appointing the Company's independent registered public accounting firm, approving the services to be provided by that firm and its compensation and reviewing that firm's independence and performance of services, (ii) reviewing the scope and results of the yearly audit by the independent registered public accounting firm, (iii) reviewing the Company's system of internal controls and procedures, (iv) reviewing with management and the independent registered public accounting firm, (v) reviewing the Company's financial reporting and accounting standards and principles and (vi) overseeing the administration and enforcement of the Company's Code of Business Conduct and Ethics.
+The duties of the Audit Committee include (i) appointing the Company's independent registered public accounting firm, approving the services to be provided by that firm and its compensation and reviewing that firm's independence and performance of services, (ii) reviewing the scope and results of the yearly audit by the independent registered public accounting firm, (iii) reviewing the Company's system of internal controls and procedures, (iv) reviewing with management and the independent registered public accounting firm the Company's annual and quarterly financial statements, (v) reviewing the Company's financial reporting and accounting standards and principles and (vi) overseeing the administration and enforcement of the Company's Code of Business Conduct and Ethics.
 In addition to the Audit Committee's responsibilities set forth above, the Audit Committee has, pursuant to its charter, primary responsibility for the oversight of risks that could affect the Company.